 Additional plant thumbnail selections to choose from:

-OAK LEAF COMPARISON: Eight of the most common northern full size Oaks: Leaves of Oak trees are variable on the same tree and within sub-groups are somewhat similar from species to species.
-On certain species, with similar leaves, many different leaves should be looked at and if there is still uncertanity then other characteristics should be cross-checked, such as the acorn, knowing where a particular species grows - both in terms of terrain and geographic location.
+OAK LEAF COMPARISON: Nine of the most common northern full size Oaks: Leaves of Oak trees are highly variable on the same tree.
+Within sub-groups they are somewhat similar from species to species.
+On certain species, with similar leaves, many different leaves should be looked at and if there is still uncertainty then other characteristics should be cross-checked, such as the acorn, knowing where a particular species grows - both in terms of terrain and geographic location.
 The species on this sheet are grouped as to whether the leaf lobes have pointed bristles or not.
 The link on the name takes you to a more compete description and photo page.

-Below: Black Oak, Quercus velutina Lam.: Elliptical, long stalked, usually with 5 to 9 (5 usually) lobes that are either shallow or deep and narrow.
-Lobes end with a few bristle-tipped teeth (awns) of which there can be 15 to 50.
+Below: Black Oak, Quercus velutina Lam.: Elliptical, long stalked, usually with 5 to 9 (5 usually) lobes that are either shallow or deep and narrow with the sinus near the midvein rounded.
+Lobes end with a few bristle-tipped teeth (awn.
 The leaf base can be obtuse to truncate in shape and is usually a bit unequal from side to side.
 The upper surface is shiny dark green and the underside a pale green with some brown hairs along the main veins.
 The secondary veins appear raised on both surfaces.
 Fall color is brown to dull red.

 Below: Northern Pin Oak, Quercus ellipsoidalis E. J. Hill: Elliptical, broadest across the lobes above the middle, and can be divided over half way to the mid-vein with 5 to 7 deep lobes (sometimes 9).
 Each lobe ends in several bristle-tipped teeth (awns).
 Between the lobes (the sinuses) the area is generally round.
 There is a short leaf stalk, a shiny green upper surface and lighter under with tufts of hair along the mid-vein.
 The branching secondary veins appear raised from the surface.
 Fall color is brown to a deep red.

-Below: Scarlet Oak, Quercus coccinea Münchh.: Elliptical to oval in outline, deeply divided, nearly to the mid-vein or at least half way, with 7 to 9 lobes, each lobe ending in bristle tipped teeth (awns) that number 18 to 50.
+Below: Scarlet Oak, Quercus coccinea Münchh.: Elliptical to oval in outline, deeply divided, nearly to the mid-vein or at least half way, with 7 to 9 lobes, each lobe ending in bristle tipped teeth (awns).
 The sinuses between the lobes are wide and round forming more than a half circle.
 Stalks are long and slender.
 Secondary veins of the leaf appear raised on both surfaces.
 The upper surface is a shiny green, the underside pale green with tufts of hair along the mid-veins.
 The leaf tip is pointed, the base is blunt (truncate) to slightly pointed (obtuse).
 Fall color is scarlet.